sblask-webextensions/webextension-open-tabs-next-to-current/README.md

 are being re-opened and tabs that are opened by clicking on links in the current tab are therefore not included.
 You can change the setting `browser.tabs.insertRelatedAfterCurrent` in `about:config` if you want even the latter to be opened right next to the current.
+You can use `Ctrl-Y` (`Ctrl-Shift-Y` on Windows) to open a new tab at the default location.

 Feedback
 --------